eatlas/World_AIMS_Marine-satellite-imagery/README.md

 This repository contains both scripts and image data for creating clear water composite images from Sentinel 2 and Landsat 8 for a range of projects.
 This contains a growing repository of scenes that have image composites created from a manually selected collection of specific image dates.
 This repository contains scripts and images prepared for multiple projects, based on a common processing code base.
 Each of these projects typically has a set of images that are created to test various remote sensing algorithms and mapping techniques.
 This dataset provides the imagery for the subsequent processing in these projects.

+More details are provided on the projects in the [metadata record](https://eatlas.org.au/geonetwork/srv/eng/catalog.search#/metadata/db1cc6b1-47fb-4027-94e7-fc4f25183399) for this repository.

 This code base includes:
 * Core utility libraries for Google Earth Engine (`src\01-gee\sentinel2\s2Utils.js` and `src\01-gee\landsat8\l8Utils.js`)
 * Tool for sequentially previewing images for a scene, with cloud filtering and over a date range.
 This is typically used manual collation of images to be used in image composites. `\src\01-gee\sentinel2\apps\select-sentinel2-images.js`